JuliaGraphics/Luxor.jl/docs/src/basics.md

 ### Grids

 If you have to position items regularly, you might find a use for a grid.
 Luxor provides a simple grid utility.
-Grids are lazy: they'll supply the next point on the grid when you need it.
+Grids are lazy: they'll supply the next point on the grid when you ask for it.

-Define a rectangular grid with `GridRect`, and a hexagonal grid with `GridHex`, and get the next grid point from it with `nextgridpoint(grid)`.
+Define a rectangular grid with `GridRect`, and a hexagonal grid with `GridHex`.
+Get the next grid point from a grid with `nextgridpoint(grid)`.

 ```@example
 using Luxor # hide